M7Tro/educationalProjects/chatApp/README.md

 I think I need to read more about CORS.
 Because I don't really understand how it works, yet this problem occurs quite often.

 CORS stands for cross origin resource sharing.
 It is a mechanism that allows a website on one url to request data from a different url.

+The browser implements the same origin policy as part of its security model.
+It lets websites get images and data from its own url, but blocks anything from a different url.
+When the browser makes a request, it adds an origin header to the message.
+If that request goes to a server with the same origin, there is no problem.

+But if request goes to a server with different origin (like localhost:3000 goes to localhost:4000), then it is known as a 'cross-origin request'.
+When sending a response, server will add a header "Access-Controll-Allow-Origin".
+Its value must match the 'origin' header on the request.
+Or it can be a wildcard "*" which allows any url to make the request.
+If there is a mismatch, the browser will prevent the response data from being shared with the client.
+This results in an error being displated in the browser.

+The soluton to the CORS error must be implemented on the server.
+If you have access to the serevr, just make sure that it responds with a proper header.
+Requests like PUT, PATCH and DELETE will need to be preflighted as they have non-standard headers.

+Even after adding     res.set('Access-Control-Allow-Origin','*');   , nothing changed.

+Perhaps its not a CORS error.
+After all, I was able to send requests before.

+It is probably more related to sockets.